hsmiranda/hsmiranda/README.md

 ###

-<p align="left">My name is Herberson and  i'm a Senior Software Architect from Brazil.</p>
+<p align="left">My name is Herberson and  I'm a senior software architect and living Brazil.</p>

 ###